Welcome to the NES funded Practice Education Programme

 The AHP professional bodies and NHS Education for Scotland jointly delivered a webinar on 06.02.24 which provided background to these principles, shared examples of their application and connection with work ongoing in Scotland, and offered an opprotunity to ask questions.

-A recording of the webinar will be available on the webinar series page in due course (https://learn.nes.nhs.scot/30460) and the supporting slides can be accessed above.
+A recording of the webinar and supporting slides is available on the webinar series page (https://learn.nes.nhs.scot/30460).

 The seven Scotland-based universities that run AHP pre-registration education programmes are: